asarenski/chromedriving/memory-bank/progress.md

 A Makefile has been created to simplify build and run commands for the application.
 It includes commands for setup, running the application in different modes, cleaning up files, and managing screenshots.

-Docker containerization has been implemented with a Dockerfile that includes all necessary dependencies like Chrome, ChromeDriver, Tesseract, and Poppler.
+Docker containerization has been implemented with a Dockerfile that includes all necessary dependencies like Chromium, ChromeDriver, Tesseract, and Poppler.
 The Docker image is configured with appropriate permissions and runs as a non-root user for enhanced security.
 The Makefile has been updated with commands for building, running, and stopping the Docker container.

-The next step is to transition from Google Chrome to Chromium, and then implement OCR capabilities using Tesseract to extract text from captured screenshots.
+We've successfully implemented and fixed the ChromeDriver setup in the Docker environment, resolving the "Status code was: -5" error.
+The key improvements include:

+- Using the Debian package manager to install compatible versions of Chromium and ChromeDriver
+- Adding platform-specific configurations for both macOS and Linux environments
+- Implementing better error handling and debugging for ChromeDriver initialization
+- Configuring proper permissions for the ChromeDriver binary
+- Adding environmental variables to ensure Chrome/Chromium binary paths are correctly identified

+With these fixes, the system can now successfully capture screenshots of websites when running in the Docker container.

 ## Known Issues

 - No testing framework in place
-- OCR integration pending
-- Reliance on Google Chrome rather than Chromium

 ## Evolution of Project Decisions